At home and in the Pacific

 New Zealand is serious about addressing climate change at home and in the neighbouring Pacific Islands.

 New Zealand delivers the majority of our climate-related support as part of our bilateral assistance managed through the New Zealand Aid Programme.
 We primarily deliver our climate-related support as part of activities designed to achieve sustainable, inclusive and resilient development that meet the aspirations and needs of our partner countries.

 Priority regions and projects

-Our climate-related assistance will continue to strongly focus on supporting activities in the small island developing states in the Pacific.
+Our climate-related assistance focuses on supporting activities in the small island developing states in the Pacific.
 This is a region where the needs for climate-related assistance are great, and where New Zealand has the relationships and experience to make a practical difference.

 We also provide climate-related support bilaterally to Africa, the Caribbean, and Association of Southeast Asian Nations (ASEAN) partner countries – mostly for geothermal energy and disaster risk management.